maldf/webgl-assignment3/README.md

-# WebGL assignment2: Painting with the Mouse
+# WebGL assignment3: Geometric CAD
 Tested with Firefox and Chrome on Linux.